 Assess your organization’s unique needs and infrastructure requirements before migrating to virtualization in the data center.
 Understand workload types, performance expectations, and future scalability.
 A roadmap for structured virtualization should be developed, including short-term objectives, timelines, and long-term milestones.

 The deployment of proper virtualization has, in this case, varied depending on the specific needs of organizations.
-Hypervisors, management platforms, and monitoring tools are some of the features that have to be selected by an organization depending on its workload and IT environment.
+Hypervisors, management platforms, and monitoring tools are some of the features that have to be selected depending on the workload.
 Best practices for deployment include redundant systems for high availability, proper resource allocation, and integration of security mechanisms.
 Continued management should ensure that it does not become outdated but upgrades, patches, and dynamic scaling resources should be adapted.

 Conclusion